 In the Fantasy/Social Fiction/Literary Fiction sections is the story of the Cloud people, a beautifully constructed mythology of a tribe through which Choudhury explores what it means to be tribal and carry the responsibility of that identity.
 It is the most original thing I have read in a while.
 Intertwined with Rabi’s own journey to Mumbai, his fraternal relationship with Bhagaban, and his servility towards the ‘upper-caste’ Eeja and Ooi, the whole track shines through.

 Farhad’s Cloud Theory, in comparison, comes across as a simplistic understanding of a larger, more ancient truth of the Cloud people.

 Style and substance

 The writing is delightful, full of wordplay and individual voices, even though they are not always consistent.
-Like when Rabi says that Bhagaban uses words like cunt very frequently, whereas it actually appears in Bhai’s speech just once – right after Rabi makes that comment, as if to prove the point.
+For when Rabi says that Bhagaban uses words like cunt very frequently, whereas it actually appears in Bhai’s speech just once – right after Rabi makes that comment as if to prove the point.

 However, he does get the casual awkwardness of first dates and the pseudo-philosophical tone strangers take with each other on point.

-Because it takes so many themes and tries to put them in 300 pages, the book has to use stereotypes, and does not always get a chance to look beyond them, even though there are some wonderful socio-political points it makes, all of which needed a slightly deeper looking-into.
+Because it takes so many themes and tries to put them in 300 pages, the book has to use stereotypes and does not always get a chance to look beyond them, even though there are some wonderful socio-political points it makes, all of which needed a slightly deeper look into.
 Take this one for example:

 It is not enough to call you tribals and stop there, as the government in the capital is doing.
 Indeed, the very word tribal is a government and a state word!
 After a point, the word does not reveal the kind of people you are but masks it.